kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

         23:54:54 dcos_installer.validate.onprem:: ip_detect_path: File does not exist genconf/ip-detect

 3. Edit your template `genconf/config.yaml` file and customize for your environment.
+The template `config.yaml` file is located in the `genconf` directory.

         $ sudo vi config.yaml